VeenaIyer-17/s3-operator/README.md

 This custom operator will create a folder in the s3 bucket.
 User will have access to the folder created in the S3 bucket.

 1)S3 bucket name
-2)Operator name and namespace where the operator pod will run 3)Secret which contains IAM user name who will access to S3 folder
+2)Operator name where the operator pod will run 3)Secret which contains IAM user name who will access to S3 folder

 ## Team Information